Funding Circle Review

-The returns they offer, coupled with their ease of use website, and the safety of one of the larger, older, more established P2P lenders makes them one of my largest Peer to Peer lender accounts.
+Even though Funding Circle’s share price is down a bit, the returns they offer, coupled with their ease of use website, and the safety of one of the larger, older, more established P2P lenders makes them one of my largest Peer to Peer lender accounts.

 The Funding Circle ISA makes them a good choice for potentially tax free investing in a retirement account.

 Safety – Is Funding Circle Safe? – It’s a big company, regulated by the UK Financial Conduct Authority and makes preservation of your capital one of their top objectives

 Auto-Invest – means virtually no time managing investments.
 Just send your money over, decide which portfolio you would like to invest in.